 to be contacted in the event of illness or an emergency.

 Not at all!
 Our Course Leaders are experienced at teaching a range of ages and abilities.
 We regularly have children who play to a medium to high standard and we love to ask them to showcase their skills to other children.

 We are unable to make any changes to your booking if we have been given less than 24 hours’ notice, and no refund will be issued.

 If you have given us at least 48 hours’ notice before the date(s) you would like to cancel, we will refund you all monies paid and there will be no fee.

-We open at 08:00 each day for our Early Bird club - the perfect start to the day as it gives your child the opportunity to choose what they would like to do – think board games, arts and crafts, lego, selection of books, musical activities.
+We open at 08:00 each day for our Early Bird club - the perfect start to the day - giving your child the opportunity to choose what they would like to do.
+Think board games, arts and crafts, lego, selection of books, musical activities.

 We kick every day off with our “Welcome and Music Games Session” – the perfect introduction for new faces and returning children alike!
 It’s an opportunity for everyone to get to know each other, settle in, and for any new faces to find a buddy.